websealevel/awesome-fr/README.md

 - [Webperf: Boost Your PHP Apps With 103 Early Hints](https://dunglas.dev/2023/10/webperf-boost-your-php-apps-with-103-early-hints/), de Kévin Dunglas sur l'usage du code status 103 pour améliorer les performences des services web (minimiser la latence perçue)
 - [File upload security and good practices checklist](https://github.com/dilaouid/shitshit/blob/main/backend-good-practices-security/FILE_UPLOAD.md)
 - [Why History Needs Software Piracy](https://technologizer.com/2012/01/23/why-history-needs-software-piracy/), de Benj Edwards, publié sur [Technologiser](https://technologizer.com/)
+- [You (probably) don’t need to learn C](https://nedbatchelder.com/blog/202401/you_probably_dont_need_to_learn_c.html), de Ned Batchelder (2024). "*Find a level of abstraction that works for what you need to do.
+When you have trouble there, look beneath that abstraction.
+You won’t be seeing how things really work, you’ll be seeing a lower-level abstraction that could be helpful.
+Sometimes what you need will be an abstraction one level up*"